• Skip to main content

 2. Stork bites (nevus flammeus): Stork bites are another type of birthmark characterized by flat, pink or red patches of discoloration.
 They are caused by an overgrowth of blood vessels in the skin.
 Stork bites are often found on the nape of the neck (“nuchal salmon patch”) or on the upper eyelids (“eyelid hemangioma”).
 They are so named because they were traditionally believed to be caused by the “stork” delivering the baby and leaving a mark.
 Like salmon patches, stork bites usually fade over time, although those on the nape of the neck may persist into adulthood.

-Severe/Chronic Diaper Rash
+Diaper Rash

 April 24, 2024 by michaelboache

-Severe or chronic diaper rash refers to persistent or intense irritation and inflammation of the skin in the diaper area.
+This condition refers to persistent or intense irritation and inflammation of the skin in the diaper area.
 While occasional mild diaper rash is common in babies, severe or chronic cases can be more challenging to manage and may require medical attention.

-Several factors can contribute to severe or chronic diaper rash, including:
+Several factors can contribute to this, including:

 1. Prolonged exposure to wetness: Leaving a wet or soiled diaper on for too long can irritate the skin, leading to diaper rash.